yvette256/ehtim-tutorial/README.md

-# cphase-tutorial
+# ehtim-tutorial

+Tutorial for closure phase problem.
 List of files in this repository:
 - `create_fits_images.ipynb`: a Jupyter notebook for creating `.fits` files/`ehtim` images from image data
 - `generating_measurements.ipynb`: a Jupyter notebook for reading in `.fits`